Siddhant-Misra/Weather/README.md

+A ReactJS Webapp that shwos the Weather of any place of your choice.
+It uses the Open-Weather data API.

-﻿This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Check out the project here at: https://weather-sid.azurewebsites.net/